RobertMyles/RobertMyles/README.md

 ### Rob McDonnell

-I'm a data scientist working in Ireland.
+I'm a senior data scientist working in Ireland in the financial payments industry.

 - 🌱 I’m currently learning 'MLOps', using GitHub Actions for data science tasks and learning about pipelines and data science project managers.